michaelsanchezhernandez/mock-website/README.md

 # mock-website

-This prject consists of establishing a Mock Website that mimics a resume.
+This project consists of establishing a Mock Website for a basic one-page website.

+This is to demonstrate basic understanding of HTML and CSS learned within these past few days.